-The Aesculapian snake is a large, harmless species that has suffered declines in a number of countries in Europe.
+The Aesculapian snake is a large, harmless species that has suffered declines in many countries within its predominantly European range.
+This species also occurs in several isolated and threatened populations, distinctly separate from its main area of distribution.
 This Action Plan has been commissioned by the Standing Committee of the Bern Convention in order to assess the extent of the problems faced by this species and to make appropriate recommendations to address these.
 It should be noted that recent taxonomic work has resulted in a change in the scientific name of the Aesculapian snake from Elaphe longissima, which has previously been used in all Council of Europe and European Union documentation, to Zamenis longissimus.
-In addition, former subspecies of this snake found in southern Italy, the Greek Cyclades islands and southeast Azerbaijan have now been elevated to full species status and are therefore disregarded in this Action Plan.
+This section, Part A, summarizes the need for this Species Action Plan and highlights the most urgent priority actions required, as well as the countries to which these are relevant.
+Further actions and much additional information can be found in Part B, the main body of the Species Action Plan.